Master of Disaster Risk and Resilience

-(a) qualified for a university degree which is relevant to Disaster Risk and Resilience, normally with a B+ average or higher in the final year; and
+- qualified for a university degree which is relevant to Disaster Risk and Resilience, normally with a B average or higher in the final year; and

-(b) 15 points from STAT 100-level courses or equivalent.
-Note: This prerequisite may be waived by the Head of Department if the student can demonstrate a suitably high level of ability in Mathematics and/or Statistics.
+- 15 points from STAT 100-level courses or equivalent.
+Note: This prerequisite may be waived at the discretion of the Programme Coordinator.

 The 180-point programme is made up of: